Inc21/Tempermonkey-Strava-Feed-Filter/readme.md

 capabilities for your Strava activity feed.
 Built with a modular architecture for maximum performance and maintainability.

 > Note: As of v1.2.4, this project includes Firefox Extension (desktop and Android).
 As of v2.2.5, Chrome Extension with complete feature parity is also available.
 As of v2.3.1, a Safari iOS–compatible userscript (`userscript/sff-safari.user.js`) is available.
+In v2.3.2 we refreshed activity-type detection across every platform so specialised activities and group posts filter correctly.
 The userscript remains available for all browsers.

 ![Strava Feed Filter in action](./src/readme-images/filter-panel-overview.png) *Filter panel*